mxro/maxrohde-web/content/posts/2014/2014-04-18-get-the-exact-position-and-size-of-a-window-in-windows/index.md

 ---
-title: "Get the Exact Position and Size of a Window in Windows"
+title: 'Get the Exact Position and Size of a Window in Windows'
-date: "2014-04-18"
+date: '2014-04-18'
 ---

 ## Problem